TheBigRJM/assignment/README.md

 Script and data submission for assignment

 ## 1. What is the program for?
 The purpose of this program is to automate spatial ecological data searches for use in environmental impact assessments.
-Data searches are systematic but the required input and output information will vary between each search.
-Generally data searches are conducted using an input feature consisting of either a polygon, point or line and a specified distance buffer.
-The data required as an output as part of the search also differs based on requirements for example looking for species OR nature connservation sites OR both, or possibly a subset of certain protected species for example.
+Ecological data searches are systematic but the required input and output information will vary between each search.
+Data searches are conducted using an input feature consisting of either a polygon, point or line and a specified distance buffer.
+The output requirements data searches also differ depending on the impacts which are being measured, for example some may require species OR nature connservation sites OR both, or possibly a subset of certain protected species for example.

 This program allows the user to input a grid reference, shapefile or mapinfo TAB file as their area of interest, specify a buffer radius (in metres) and select the output data required for the search.